trendoman/Cms-Fu/Routines/README.md

 ### Set up task-runner

 Since the template we chose is actually the one that has all our code - `index.php` - and the links already point to it, there must be some code that handles the JSON response.
 That code is our **task-file-runner** function.
-Couch's tag cms:__is_ajax__ will allow to control what is visible to the Ajaxed-visitor.
+Couch's tag cms:__is_ajax__ will allow controlling what is visible to the Ajaxed-visitor.
 I'll remind that our engine - function **fetch-url** is already configured within **execute-jobs** func to send ajax headers.

 Somewhere at the top of the page, but after the `myfuncs.inc` place the controlling tags with the *task-runner* &mdash;
 ```html